CharliedoD/CharliedoD.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I graduated from Chu Kochen Honors College, China University of Petroleum with a bachelor’s degree and from the Department of Computer Science and Technology.
+I graduated from China University of Petroleum with a bachelor’s degree and from the Department of Computer Science and Technology.
 My research interest includes neural machine translation and computer vision.

 # 🔥 News